perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 6 - Planning and Deploying Security for Network Communications.md

 	- Certificates (requires PKI)
 	- Pre-shared Key
 - Authentication process is done by using DH asymmetric key encryption for data exchange
-- More than one method can be selected with designat
+- More than one method can be selected with designated priority level
+- IKE - Phase 1 will sort out if two parties share one common authentication method

 ### Kerberos V5
 - Default authentication method for Windows Server 2000 or later